MikeFentonNZ/Casio-calculator-picaxe-esp-datalogger-upgrade/README.md

 ## Features

 * Compatible calculators: Casio FX-9750 and FX-9860 series.
+Likely other Casio models that use the 2.5mm serial communication port and SB-62 cable.
 * Timestamped data collection using mid-RECEIVE() pause with no COM error.
+* Full bi-directional communication.
+Permits the Casio to be used as a remote control unit.
+* Sensor readings and a status or application flag.
+* Industrial measurement and control (IMC) simulation as a consequence of the above two bullet points.
-* Microcontrollers supported: Picaxe 08M2/14M2, ESP8266 (e.g., Wemos D1 mini), ESP32.
+* Microcontrollers supported: Picaxe 08M2,14M2, 18X and others; ESP8266 (e.g., Wemos D1 mini), ESP32, BBC Micro:bit (V1 and V2).
 * Web-based data sharing option: Live data served as webpages with graphs accessible on smartphones, tablets, and laptops.
 * Optional wireless bi-directional communication: Over 200-metre range for remote data collection and remote equipment control.
 Drive a robot using your calculator!
 * Interface: Casio SB-62 3-pin TTL serial at 3.3V logic.
+Can be connected to older Casio models with 5V serial using voltage adapter circuit.
 * Provided assets: Casio BASIC datalogger program, microcontroller firmware, wiring diagrams, teacher notes, research on use in class, lesson ideas, slide deck.
-* License: MIT for code; Creative Commons Attribution 4.0 for lesson materials.
+* License: Creative Commons BY-NC-SA 4.0.

 ## Quick start for teachers

-1. Gather parts: Casio SB-62 cable or breakout; Picaxe/ESP32/Wemos; battery pack; one sensor; jumper wires.
+1. Gather parts: Casio SB-62 cable or breakout; Picaxe/ESP32/Wemos/Microbit; battery pack; one sensor; jumper wires.
 2. Flash firmware: Copy example firmware from /firmware to the microcontroller.
 3. Install calculator program: Upload the Casio BASIC datalogger from /calculator to student calculators.
 4. Wire and test: Connect sensor to microcontroller and microcontroller TX/RX to the SB-62 breakout using 3.3V logic only.